allegro/turnilo/README.md

 ## Roadmap

+We will be working on:
-- schema and configuration management system
+- Schema and configuration management
+- Additional visualizations
+- Exclusion filters
-- support being embedded in your app to provide your users with analytics
+- Being able to embed Pivot in your app to provide your users with analytics
+- Various additions, improvements and fixes to make the UI more complete

 ## Questions & Support